DNSBelgium/rdap/README.md

 The configuration of the controller is also changed:
 * unused constructor parameters are removed
-* Configuration no longer use the spel expressions pointing to applicationProperties, but use the ${} syntax :
+* Configuration no longer use the SpEL expressions pointing to applicationProperties, but use the ${} syntax :
   * \#{applicationProperties['baseRedirectURL']} is changed into ${baseRedirectURL}
   * \#{applicationProperties['redirectThreshold']} was not used and is removed